Child Rights and Child Protection

 - Creating and strengthening local structures, including Village Level Child Protection Committees (VLCPCs), Panchayat Level Child Protection Committees (PLCPCs), School Management Committees (SMCs) and Panchayat Standing Committees.

-- Creating awareness among the community on the harms of child labour and the importance of education.
+- Creating awareness among the community on the harms of child labour, the importance of education, and the inclusion of children with disabilities.

 - Linking vulnerable children and families with government social protection schemes that reduce the need for child labour.